aparis69/Rock-fracturing/README.md

 ### Missing
 There are still some things missing from the paper implementation.
 They might be added in the future if someone is interested.
 What is not in the code:
+* Gradient-based warping operator (soon)
-* Implicit replication operator and associated primitives
+* Implicit replication operator
+* Periodic and aperiodic tiling
 * Some result scenes